iman2693/8-Puzzle/README.md

-# 8-Puzzle
+# About 8-Puzzle Solver

-8-Puzzle Solver with DFS , BFS , IDS , UCS , A* , IDA* , Bidirectional A* strategies With Linear Conflict Hiruestic Function.
+The 8-Puzzle Solver is a comprehensive solution to the classic 8-Puzzle problem.
+This project, hosted on [GitHub](https://github.com/iman2693/8-Puzzle), is developed by `iman2693`.

+## Features

+The 8-Puzzle Solver employs a variety of search strategies to solve the 8-Puzzle problem.
+These strategies include:

+- Depth-First Search (DFS)
+- Breadth-First Search (BFS)
+- Iterative Deepening Search (IDS)
+- Uniform Cost Search (UCS)
+- A* Search
+- Iterative Deepening A* (IDA*)
+- Bidirectional A* Search

+In addition to these search strategies, the solver also utilizes the Linear Conflict Heuristic function to enhance the efficiency of the puzzle-solving process.

-## RUN
+## Usage

-The main class is Puzzle.java and there are some instances for the initial state in this file. also, there is a goal state in this file.
+The main class of the project is `Puzzle.java`.
+This file contains instances for the initial state of the puzzle, as well as the goal state.
+To use the solver, simply run the `Puzzle.java` file.

+## Contribution

+Contributions to the 8-Puzzle Solver are welcome.
+Feel free to fork the project, make your changes, and submit a pull request.

+## License

+Please see the [GitHub repository](https://github.com/iman2693/8-Puzzle) for information on the project's license.
 ## 8-Puzzle instances
 ### easy instances from 1 to 10 moves
 		 int[] puzzle1 = { 1,2,3,-1,7,6,5,4,8 };